 There was immense traffic due to the year-end holiday season in the old city area of Jaipur which is a gateway to major tourist attractions.

-Read full post on Sun Temple in Jaipur
+Read the full post on Sun Temple in Jaipur

 Galta Gate is always buzzing with activity because it is frequented by the devotees on their way to Galta Temples at Galtaji.
 It’s a common route for both Galtaji and Sun temple.